jost-h-schulte/similimum.info/content/home.md

 The symptoms and illnesses our body produces are signs of an inner imbalance.
 In Homeopathy they are interpreted as direct guides to the medicine the person needs in this moment.

-In many cases there’s a possibility for improving your health or even curing your disease with homeopathic medicine.
+In many cases there’s a possibility to improve your health or even cure your disease with homeopathic medicine.
 Homeopathy is a natural, holistic and non-toxic treatment and has been used to successfully treat all kinds of conditions for more than 200 years.
 It continues to be the most-used natural medicine in the world.

 ## In my experience